reekKiE/CompleteSuicideManual-En/English/chapter_9.md

 This can be said to be the most effective example of self-immolation and suicide.
 His suicide did have a great effect, and it fulfilled his wish for him who died.

-## Case Study 25: A middle school girl who burned herself because of incest
+## Case study 25: A middle school girl who burned herself because of incest

 A twelve-year-old middle school girl committed suicide by setting herself on fire in the yard of her uncle's house.
 Her parents divorced shortly after she was born and she lost her mother.
 She was raised by her grandmother.
 Due to her father's work, she transferred to elementary school and middle school twice.
 She grew up in a very complicated family environment.
 The reason her parents divorced was because her mother had a sexual relationship with her uncle.